Commercial Real Estate Advice: How commercial property can support your retirement plan

 Secondly, there’s also the perceived complexity of managing these properties and overseeing the often-varied needs of commercial tenants.

 This is where the appeal of managed property funds comes in.
-A property fund allows investors to pool their capital, enabling the purchase of high-quality commercial assets, often leased to blue-chip tenants such as large multinationals.
+A property fund allows investors to pool their capital, enabling the purchase of high-quality commercial assets, often leased to blue-chip tenants such as large multinationals, that they would not otherwise be able to purchase themselves.

 A valuable source of diversification